Surgery to Repair Deformities of the Face and Head

 FAQ About Craniofacial Reconstruction in Orange County

 The following are answers to basic questions about craniofacial reconstruction in Orange County.
-To learn more, please contact UCI Plastic Surgery by email or phone.
+To learn more, contact UCI Plastic Surgery today by email or phone.

 At UCI Plastic Surgery, Dr. Daniel C. Jaffurs and Dr. Raj Vyas specialize in craniofacial surgery.
 They are particularly interested in such areas as genetic causes of craniofacial abnormalities, pediatric plastic surgery and cleft lip/cleft palate repair.
 Dr. Jaffurs uses advanced techniques in distraction osteogenesis for the treatment of congenital defects.
 Outside of pediatric surgery, Dr. Jaffurs is also interested in reconstructive surgery for adults affected by facial trauma.